Monsieur Oğuz Göğüş, professeur associé à la Istanbul Technical University, Eurasia Institute of Earth Sciences (voir bio ci-dessous),

 Bienvenue à tous !

-Résumé : The lithospheric removal (delamination, convective instabilities) is the subject of considerable geological, geophysical and geochemical studies and is used to explain the development of basins, plateaus, exhumation and the recycling of continental crust.
-In this presentation, I shall attempt to review the observations and then show the first order synthesis of numerical and analogue model predictions to address how vertical tectonics (crust-mantle interaction) can modify planets without plate tectonics operating surface tectonics at major high plateaus around the globe.
+The lithospheric foundering (delamination, convective removal) is the subject of considerable geological, geophysical and geochemical studies and used to relate to the development of basins, plateaus, exhumation and the recycling of continental crust.
+In this presentation, focusing on lower crust and mantle lithosphere removal, I shall attempt to review the observations and show numerical and analogue model predictions to address how vertical tectonics can modify the tectonic evolution of plateaus and basins around the globe as well as planets without plate tectonics operating.
 Further, with the broad multidisciplinary scope using geology and geophysics on a large-scale tectonic problems the research would be of interest to a broad audience.